Willian Gama

-Willian Patrick Gama Oliveira (born 30 June 2000) is a professional footballer who plays as a forward for Chilean club Santiago Wanderers.
+Willian Patrick Gama Oliveira (born 30 June 2000) is a professional footballer who plays as a forward for Deportes Linares.
 Born in Brazil, he is a youth international for Chile.

 Club career

-He joined Youth Team of Santiago Wanderers at the age of 11.
+He joined the Santiago Wanderers youth system at the age of 11.
 Even though he was promoted to the professional squad at the age of 17 in September 2017, he made his official debut in a 2018 Primera B match against Unión San Felipe.
 Along with Santiago Wanderers, he got promotion to Chilean Primera División after becoming 2019 Primera B champion.

+For the 2023 season, he joined on loan to Deportes Limache, winning the league title.
+At the end of the season, his contract with Santiago Wanderers ended.

+In 2024, he joined Concón National in the Segunda División Profesional de Chile.

 International career

 He has represented Chile U17 at two friendly matches against USA U17, at the 2017 South American U-17 Championship – Chile was the runner-up – and at the 2017 FIFA U-17 World Cup.

 Also, he played all the matches for Chile U17 at the friendly tournament Lafarge Foot Avenir 2017 in France, better known as Tournament Limoges, where Chile became champion after defeating Belgium U18 and Poland U18 and drawing France U18.